 Students with a Bachelor’s degree obtained at a university of applied sciences (HBO) or equivalent cannot be admitted to the (pre-)Master’s.
 They may opt for taking the short-track Bachelor's programme at the College of Communication first to meet the criteria and then re-apply.
 This short-track Bachelor’s (verkorte bachelor) is taught in English and Dutch.

 As part of the assessment of the undergraduate qualification, applicants with a Bachelor’s degree obtained in a non-EU/EEA country are required to submit a GRE score as part of their application.
-This allows us to better assess the background of applicants to determine whether they have sufficient preparation for our graduate programme.
-Communication Science Master’s degree programme at the University of Amsterdam is an empirically focused programme that places a high value on student autonomy and relies on small teacher-student ratios.
+This allows us to better assess the background of applicants to determine whether they are sufficiently prepared for our graduate programme.
+The Communication Science Master’s degree programme at the University of Amsterdam is an empirically focused programme that places a high value on student autonomy and relies on small teacher-student ratios.
 Our focus on student autonomy means that students must enter our Master's classroom ready to learn in a self-directed manner.
 Students who have studied in our three-year Communication Science Bachelor programme (or other similar programmes in the Netherlands) have spent several years developing verbal, analytic, and quantitative thinking abilities that are critical for success in our programme.
-These students are offered a direct admittance to our Master programme.
-For applicants who have studied in other programmes in the EU/EEA, our experience shows that we can evaluate applicant’s academic background and sufficiently determine if they are aptly prepared for study success in our Master's programme.
+These students are offered direct admittance to our Master's programme.
+For applicants who have studied in other programmes in the EU/EEA, our experience shows that we can evaluate an applicant’s academic background and sufficiently determine if they are aptly prepared for study success in our Master's programme.
 For applicants with a Bachelor’s degree obtained outside the EU/EEA, however, it is more difficult to assess this student’s academic preparation.
-For this reason, we ask applicants with a Bachelor’s degree obtained outside the EU/EEA to also include a GRE-score in their application dossier.
+For this reason, we ask applicants with a Bachelor’s degree obtained outside the EU/EEA to also include a GRE score in their application dossier.
 This provides us with a more robust indicator of an applicant’s preparedness.
 For all applicants who obtained their Bachelor’s degree in a non-EU/EEA country, the GRE is required for finalising your application.
 A list of EU/EEA countries can be found here.
 If you have obtained or are going to obtain your Bachelor’s degree in a country that is not identified as an EU/EEA country, you are required to submit a GRE score (Graduate Record Examination) as part of your application.
 If you do not submit a GRE score, your dossier will be considered incomplete and will not be reviewed.

 Please keep in mind, while there is no minimum GRE score required, we encourage applicants to perform their best on this test.